How to use the ODM

 As a starting point:

-Sample reportandMeasure reporttables are used for day-to-day reporting.
-You can record information about a sample in theSample reporttable.
-Measures (or measurements) are recorded in theMeasure reporttable.
-A measure is “measurement or observation of any substance including a biological, physical or chemical substance”.There are three optional tables that support the reporting of samples and measures:
+Sample report tableandMeasure report tableare used for day-to-day reporting.
+You can record information about a sample in theSample report table.
+Measures (or measurements) are recorded in theMeasure report table.
+A measure is “measurement or observation of any substance including a biological, physical or chemical substance”.There are four optional tables that support the reporting of samples and measures:

 Typically, there is a one time initial setup where you will need to enter information into the

-ProtocolsandInstrument, where you can use the templates to record information about how samples are taken and how measures are reported.
+Protocols tableandInstrument table, where you can use the templates to record information about how samples are taken and how measures are reported.
+TheCalculations tablealso helps in this regard, as it is where you can store information on the calculations or data treatments used to generate certain measurement values.
 You only need to compete these tables once and then update them as needed.

-- `Protocol steps` and `Protocol relationships` tables are used alongside the `Protocols` table.
+- `Protocol steps table` and `Protocol relationships table` are used alongside the `Protocols table`.

 - Other supporting tables include